iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.12/report.md

 > How can you stay safe from the c_firus<br> :date: __2021-01-20 08:46:31__

 > works as exactly designed to.<br> :date: __2021-01-17 12:51:54__

-> It's very easy to set up but there is some issues that I have heard from other people concerning using this on an Iphone 6 but over all it is a very good app to track if you have been exposed.
-The only thing I can say is that if you don't usually take your phone every where then it could throw off the results on the app.
-But again it is a very good app.<br> :date: __2021-01-17 09:16:38__

-> Quick and easy.<br> :date: __2021-01-16 21:15:05__

-> Awesome App and easy<br> :date: __2021-01-16 19:02:18__

-> Easy to download, setup and navigate.
-The more people that use it the better it works.<br> :date: __2021-01-16 09:28:25__